The easiest way to implement Cookiebot CMP on your WordPress website is by installing our plugin.

-Download the Cookiebot CMP plugin for WordPress
+Download the free Cookiebot CMP plugin for WordPress

 Want to install Cookiebot CMP without the plugin?